Fibronectin: A Cell Adhesion and Blood Clotting Protein

 Plasma is the liquid component of blood.
 Blood is a special kind of connective tissue in which the cells are suspended in a liquid medium instead of a polysaccharide gel.

 A compact, non-functional form of fibronectin is dissolved in plasma and circulates around the body in the bloodstream.
 When someone is wounded, another soluble protein in blood plasma called fibrinogen is converted to solid fibrin threads.
 These threads form a mesh over the wound, stopping blood loss.
 Plasma fibronectin located around the clot extends into a fibrous form and becomes active.
-Fibronectin fibers are added to the clot to provide stability.
+Fibronectin fibrils are added to the clot to provide stability.
 They also promote platelet adhesion.
 Platelets stick together within a clot to help stop blood flow.

 The Fetal Fibronectin Test